Dane Campbell: Post-playing career

 In 2004, while still an active player, Campbell helped establish the West Indies national rugby league team, who played one international game against South Africa.
 This subsequently led to the formation of the Jamaica Rugby League Association and the Jamaica national rugby league team.

 In 2010, he took over as owner and chief administrator of Hurricanes Rugby League, a rugby league team based in Jamaica.

 In 2011, Campbell became one of the founders of the Vanuatu national rugby league team.
 On 20 October 2012, he coached the side in their first international, a 14–26 loss to Greece in Port Vila.

 In 2016, he joined the Melbourne Storm as a recruitment officer and pathways manager.
 In November 2020, Campbell left the Storm, joining the North Queensland Cowboys as a recruitment officer.

+In September 2025, Campbell joined the Perth Bears as their recruitment manager ahead of their inaugural season in the NRL in 2027.